-The potential benefits of protective ventilation observed in patients admitted to critical care units with adult respiratory distress syndrome (ARDS) are less evident when patients do not have severe pulmonary disease and are ventilated for a few hours.
-Protective ventilation has 3 fundamental pillars that support it: The use of low tidal volumes, the application of recruitment maneuvers (MR) and the application of PEEP (better individualized).
-Few studies have investigated the efficacy of the joint use of these maneuvers on postoperative prognosis in patients undergoing general anesthesia with mechanical ventilation and without distress.
-An important study showed a reduction in postoperative pulmonary complications with the use of an intraoperative pulmonary ventilation strategy combined with the application of postoperative CPAP compared to the control group (standard intraoperative ventilation and no postoperative
+The potential benefits of protective ventilation observed in patients admitted to critical care units with adult respiratory distress syndrome are less evident when patients do not have severe pulmonary disease and are ventilated for a few hours.
+Protective ventilation has three fundamental pillars that support it: The use of low tidal volumes, the application of recruitment manoeuvres (RM) and the application of PEEP (better individualised).
+Few studies have investigated the efficacy of the joint use of these manoeuvres on postoperative prognosis in patients undergoing general anaesthesia with mechanical ventilation and without distress.
+An important study showed a reduction in postoperative pulmonary complications with the use of an intraoperative pulmonary ventilation strategy combined with the application of postoperative continuous positive airway pressure (CPAP) compared to the control group (standard intraoperative ventilation and no postoperative CPAP)1.
+Although other large randomised controlled studies have failed to demonstrate the benefits of VP,^{2,3} a recent meta-analysis has shown that the combination of low V_T and moderately high PEEP (> 5 cm H2O), with or without RM, was superior to conventional mechanical ventilation in reducing the risk of cardiogenic pulmonary oedema.
+The application of RM to this strategy reduces the risk of atelectases.4 In addition, in thoracic surgery, during one-lung ventilation, a lung protection strategy has been recommended, using a tidal volume PEEP and MR associated of 4-6mL/kg of ideal weight, although results have not been conclusive in relation to its impact on postoperative outcome. ${5,6}$

-- CPAP)1.
-Although other large randomized controlled studies have failed to demonstrate benefits of VP2,3.
-A recent meta-analysis has shown that the combination of low VT and moderately high PEEP (> 5 cmH2O), with or without recruitment maneuvers, was superior to conventional mechanical ventilation in reducing the risk of CPO, the application of MR to this This strategy reduces the risk of atelectases.4 Also, in thoracic surgery, during one-lung ventilation, a lung protection strategy has been recommended, using a tidal volume PEEP and MR associated of 4-6mL/kg of ideal weight, although results have not been conclusive in relation to its impact on postoperative outcome.
-5,6 - 54.
-During general anesthesia, the use of protective ventilation is recommended, including a tidal volume of 6-8 ml / kg ideal weight, the use of individualized PEEP generally above 5 cm H2O and the application of recruitment maneuvers.
+54. During general anaesthesia, the use of protective ventilation is recommended, including a tidal volume of 6-8 ml / kg ideal weight, the use of individualised PEEP generally above 5 cm H2O and the application of RM.